 Covent Garden.
 London’s West End shopping and entertainment hub.
-Featuring Royal Opera House and street entertainers, together with fine dining experience.
+Features Royal Opera House and street entertainers, together with a fine dining experience.
 Popular tourist area in London.

 Scottish Highlands.
 A mountainous region in northwest Scotland.
 Famous Loch Ness Lake is at the centre, overlooked by the ruins of medieval Urquhart Castle.

 Westminster Abbey.
-London’s famous protestant abbey with daily services and hosting every English and British coronation since 11th century.
+London’s famous protestant abbey with daily services and hosting every English and British coronation since the 11th century.

 London Bridge.
 Concrete pedestrian and traffic bridge form 70s, spanning the River Thames in London.

 National Gallery.
-Major art collection from 13th to 19th centuries, mostly Wester European.
+Major art collection from 13th to 19th centuries, mostly Western European.
 Located at Trafalgar Square in London.

 Lake District National Park.
-Also known as “Lakes” or “Lakeland, this is mountainous region in North West England.
-Famous holiday destination with lakes, mountains and forests.
+Also known as “Lakes” or “Lakeland, this is a mountainous region in North West England.
+A famous holiday destination with lakes, mountains, and forests.

 Windermere.
 Largest natural lake in England, with islands and boating.
 Part of Lake District National Park.
-Favourite summer holiday destination in England.
+Favorite summer holiday destination in England.

 The Shard.
-A 306 meter high glass and steel tower with panoramic views of London.
-Features restaurants, hotel and viewing platform.
+A 306-meter high glass and steel tower with panoramic views of London.
+Features restaurants, hotels, and viewing platforms.

 Oxford Street.
-Located in London’s West End, this is major street in Westminster and busiest shopping and fashion area.
+Located in London’s West End, this is a major street in Westminster and the busiest shopping and fashion area.

 Victoria and Albert Museum.
 World’s largest decorative art and design collection, housing around 2.27 million pieces.
-Founded in 19th century and named after Queen Victoria and Prince Albert.
+Founded in the 19th century and named after Queen Victoria and Prince Albert.

 Natural History Museum, London.
-Natural phenomena, animals and interactive and hands-on activities.
-Great for visit with kids, hosting animatronic dinosaurs.
+Natural phenomena, animals, and interactive and hands-on activities.
+Great for visiting with kids, hosting animatronic dinosaurs.

 Yorkshire Dales.
-With spectacular scenery and wildlife habitat, this National Park spread out over area of 680 square miles is full of moors, valleys, hills and stone-built villages.
+With spectacular scenery and wildlife habitat, this National Park spread out over an area of 680 square miles is full of moors, valleys, hills, and stone-built villages.